typedb/typedb-docs/06-management/02-acid.md

 For more detail please read [ACID](https://en.wikipedia.org/wiki/ACID).

-This page addresses Grakn's transactionality.
+This page addresses TypeDB's transactionality.

 ## Overview

-Grakn 2.0 aims to deliver ACID guarantees up to a slightly relaxed form of isolation known as [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation).
+TypeDB delivers ACID guarantees up to a slightly relaxed form of isolation known as [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation).

-Starting at version 2.0, Atomicity, Snapshot Isolation, and Durability are already guaranteed.
-As of version 2.1.0, Consistency is also guaranteed.
+Note that consistency guarantees where implemented in version 2.1.0 (the first TypeDB version).

 ### Atomicity

-Grakn 2.0 transactions operate under a snapshot model.
+TypeDB transactions operate under a snapshot model.
 If an error occurs in the transaction, none of the operations will be applied to the persisted data.
 If a commit succeeds, all the changes are guaranteed to be immediately visible to following transactions.

 ### Consistency